rlenglet/openfaucet/docs/controller.rst

     :param buffer_id: The buffer ID assigned by the datapath of a buffered packet to apply the flow to.
 If 0xffffffff, no buffered packet is to be applied the flow actions.
-Not meaningful for :const:`~openfaucet.ofproto.OFPFC_DELETE` and
+Ignored for :const:`~openfaucet.ofproto.OFPFC_DELETE` and
       :const:`~openfaucet.ofproto.OFPFC_DELETE_STRICT` commands.
     :type buffer_id: 32-bit unsigned integer

     :param out_port: For :const:`~openfaucet.ofproto.OFPFC_DELETE` and
       :const:`~openfaucet.ofproto.OFPFC_DELETE_STRICT` commands, an
-      output port that is required to be included in matching flows.
-If :const:`~openfaucet.ofproto.OFPP_NONE`, no restriction
+      output port that is required to be included in matching flows' output actions.
+If :const:`~openfaucet.ofproto.OFPP_NONE`, no
-      applies in matching.
-For other commands, this is ignored.
+      restriction applies in matching.
+Ignored for
+      :const:`~openfaucet.ofproto.OFPFC_ADD`,
+      :const:`~openfaucet.ofproto.OFPFC_MODIFY`, and
+      :const:`~openfaucet.ofproto.OFPFC_MODIFY_STRICT` commands.
     :type out_port: integer

     :param send_flow_rem: If True, send a ``OFPT_FLOW_REMOVED`` message when the flow expires or is deleted.
+Ignored for :const:`~openfaucet.ofproto.OFPFC_DELETE` and
+      :const:`~openfaucet.ofproto.OFPFC_DELETE_STRICT` commands.
     :type send_flow_rem: bool

     :param check_overlap: If True, check for overlapping entries first, i.e. if there are conflicting entries with the same priority, the flow is not added and the modification fails.
+Ignored for :const:`~openfaucet.ofproto.OFPFC_DELETE` and
+      :const:`~openfaucet.ofproto.OFPFC_DELETE_STRICT` commands.
     :type check_overlap: bool

     :param emerg: if True, the switch must consider this flow entry as an emergency entry, and only use it for forwarding when disconnected from the controller.
+Ignored for
+      :const:`~openfaucet.ofproto.OFPFC_DELETE` and
+      :const:`~openfaucet.ofproto.OFPFC_DELETE_STRICT` commands.
     :type emerg: bool

     :param actions: The sequence of action objects (see :mod:`~openfaucet.ofaction`) specifying the actions to perform
       on the flow's packets.
+Ignored for
+      :const:`~openfaucet.ofproto.OFPFC_DELETE` and
+      :const:`~openfaucet.ofproto.OFPFC_DELETE_STRICT` commands.

   .. method:: barrier(callback[, timeout_callback, timeout])